 How do you want your interactions to take place?
 You’ll need to select options that everyone will have equal access to.
 The ideal platforms will allow for real-time video and audio communication.

 You may not be able to rely on those platforms on a constant basis, so you’ll need to supplement them with something more convenient, like text conversations that can be archived and virtual documents that multiple individuals can work on simultaneously are necessary for the continued success of your project.

 4. Keep Yourself Engaged

 You’re responsible for your outcome.
 Neglecting communication can stall progress significantly, and micromanaging everyone can irritate them.
 You need to find the right level of involvement.
 Your job is to keep everyone motivated, answer everyone’s questions, compile information, and strategize.

 You need to be the glue that binds the project together.
 Make yourself available and check in regularly.
-Slipping into the shadows and being overbearing are equally as counterproductive.
+Slipping into the shadows and being overbearing is equally as counterproductive.

 5. Hold As Many Productive Meetings as Possible

-Poor and ineffective meetings can have devastating results such as the decrease in employees’ motivation as well as loss in productivity.
+Poor and ineffective meetings can have devastating results, such as a decrease in employees’ motivation as well as a loss in productivity.
 In a virtual meeting, you’re trying to accomplish the same things you’d accomplish in a face-to-face scenario.